 The VPA provides a solution to mitigate the above problems.
 The fund from sale of carbon credits generated by the VPA will make it sustainable and extendable.

 Eligibility of the project under approved PoA

 >>

-Eligibility of the VPA under the approved PoA and Section B.3 of Key Project Information & Programme Design Document (Version 1.1):
+Eligibility of the VPA under the approved PoA-DD (Version 05) and Section B.3 of Key Project Information & Programme Design Document (Version 1.1):